 The animal shelter is a very busy place with many activities taking place at one time, from animal care to customer service.
 Unlike our pets at home, shelter animals are stressed, confused and frightened.
 We are committed to making their stay here as comfortable and stress-free as possible.
 We are also committed to maintaining a professional, customer friendly environment.

-Groups must be limited to six people in either adoption room at any one time.
+Groups must have adequate and responsible adult supervision.
+We recommend no more than five children per adult in either adoption room at any one time.
 We ask that you prepare your group members by asking them to refrain from making sudden and loud noises, and from touching the animals.
 Visitors must keep their fingers out of the kennels.
 Please ask your group members to be courteous and soft-spoken while listening to the guide and visiting the animals.

 What you can expect when we visit you:

 We will do our best to accommodate your requests.
 When requested, we typically bring one well-behaved shelter "alum."
 Some of our Humane Education volunteers have certified therapy dogs they bring along.
 It is best that you prepare your group ahead of time, using some of the information in the section above, "What we ask of you."
 Group members should listen carefully as the speaker teaches them how to safely approach an animal.
 Group members must not crowd or startle the visiting animal, but ask to gently pet the animal, one at a time, when appropriate.
 It is suggested that group members, or a leader on behalf of the group, have a list of prepared questions to ask their visitor.
 This especially helps young children stay focused.

 Many groups ask what they can collect to help us care for the animals.
 You can find donation ideas on our wish list.